matrix-org/matrix-spec-proposals/proposals/4143-matrix-rtc.md

 # MSC4143: MatrixRTC

-This MSC defines the modules with which the matrix real time system is build with.
+This MSC defines the modules with which the matrix real time system is build.

 The MatrixRTC specification is separated into different modules.

 - The MatrixRTC room state that defines the state of the real time application.\
   It is the source of truth for:
   - Who is part of a session
   - Who is connected via what technology/backend
   - Metadata per device used by other participants to decide whether the streams from this source are of interest / need to be subscribed.
 - The RTC backend.
   - It defines how to connect the participating peers.
   - Livekit is the standard for this as of writing.
   - Defines how to connect to a server/other peers, how to update the connection, how to subscribe to different streams...
   - Another planned backend is a full mesh implementation based on MSC3401.
 - The RTCSession types (application) have their own per application spec.
   - Calls can be done with an application of type `m.call` see (TODO: link call msc)